Bidzina Ivanishvili: Early life and education

+Business career

 In 1988, Ivanishvili turned to business.
 He founded a cooperative — the only private company allowed in the Soviet Union of the 1980s.
 Prior to 1990, while living in Moscow, Ivanishvili met Vitaly Malkin, a Russian businessman currently into politics, with whom he formed a partnership selling computers, and later importing what was then a novelty in Russia, push-button telephones.
-The fortune they made from this trade allowed them to enter the lucrative metals and banking sectors.
+The fortune they made from this trade allowed them to purchase lucrative metals and banking assets on the cheap when the Russian government privatized its Soviet-era state assets.
 Metals and banking are source of Ivanishvili's great wealth.

+Early political career

 In 1996, Ivanishvili became part of Semibankirschina, a group of influential Russian bankers who supported the re-election of Boris Yeltsin as Russian president during the 1996 Russian presidential election.
 Ivanishvili sponsored the presidential campaign of Alexander Lebed in an attempt to pull votes from the Communist candidate Gennady Zyuganov, who was Yeltsin's main opponent.
 Ivanishvili was later criticized by his political opponents in Georgia for his support of Lebed, who was one of the leading Soviet military figures in the April 9 tragedy.
 Ivanishvili maintained that he was a supporter of Boris Yeltsin who opposed the Communist candidate.
 Therefore, he was indirectly supporting the independence of Georgia by opposing the return of Communists to power and restoration of the USSR.

 Ivanishvili left Russia in 2002 and moved to France.
 In 2003, he returned to Georgia.
 Upon his return, he began giving out goods such as DVD players and stoves, as well as promising free healthcare for his town's residents.
 However, at the same time, he remained elusive, preferring to remain out of the attention of the press.
 Ivanishvili had provided the funds to build Tbilisi's Sameba Cathedral, the largest church in Georgia, the fact that was unknown to the general public until former President of Georgia Eduard Shevardnadze named Ivanishvili in his memoirs.